 Machines Break, People Get Hurt, Killed.
 Loved Ones Are Causalities

 When NASCAR announced last February that it is changing its concussion protocol for competitors with a screening tool for all venues and increasing available neurological support for race-event weekends through American Medical Response, a national ambulance company.
-It pointed to another industry trends – the human effect from technology that allows or enables everything from distracted driving to serious injuries and deaths.
+It pointed to another industry trend – the human effect from technology that allows or enables everything from distracted driving to serious injuries and deaths.

 The concussion moves came at a time when major news organizations – Bloomberg, New York Times, Wall Street Journal, among many others – are questioning the viability of the National Football League over its ongoing massive concussion problem causing debilitating injuries, suicides and deaths.